How to Get Investment Property Loans With Bad Credit

 But playing landlord might be worth it when you consider that your tenants will be paying a significant portion—if not all—of your monthly mortgage payment.

-Learn how to sell a house while living in it with Easyknock.
-When you sell your house to EasyKnock, you can convert your home equity to cash you can use to pay off debt, repair your home, or invest in that property you’ve had your eye on—and you never have to move out.
+With a sale-leaseback program, you can sell a house while living in it and convert your home equity to cash you can use to pay off debt, plan for retirement, or invest in that property you’ve had your eye on—and you never have to move out.
+Many sale-leaseback programs have no hard limits on credit scores or income types and personalized plans to fit your needs, making them an option worth considering if you struggle with less than perfect credit.

 - My FICO.
 What is a Credit Score? https://www.myfico.com/credit-education/credit-scores#